Tuberculosis is spread mainly when people breathe air contaminated by a person who has active disease.

 Miliary tuberculosis Miliary Tuberculosis (TB) Miliary tuberculosis is a potentially life-threatening type of tuberculosis that occurs when a large number of the bacteria travel through the bloodstream and spread throughout the body.
 Tuberculosis... read more develops if a large number of the bacteria travel through the bloodstream and spread throughout the body.
 This type of tuberculosis may be life threatening.

-Symptoms and Complications of TB
+Symptoms and Complications of Tuberculosis

 Some people with active pulmonary tuberculosis have no symptoms, except for not feeling well, fatigue, loss of appetite, and weight loss.
 These symptoms develop gradually over several weeks.
 Other people also have symptoms that suggest a lung infection, such as cough.

-Cough is the most common symptom of tuberculosis.
+Cough is the most common symptom of pulmonary tuberculosis.
 Because the disease develops slowly, infected people at first may blame the cough on smoking, a recent episode of flu, the common cold, or asthma.
 The cough may produce a small amount of green or yellow sputum, usually when people awaken in the morning.
 Eventually, the sputum may be streaked with blood, although large amounts of blood are rare.

 People may awaken in the night and be drenched with a cold sweat, with or without fever.
 Sometimes there is so much sweat that people have to change nightclothes or even the bed sheets.
 However, tuberculosis does not always cause night sweats, and many other conditions can cause night sweats.